CantoLang/canto/docs/canto in a nutshell.md

 Comments may be nested as deeply as desired.
 Documenting comments may be nested inside of nondocumenting comments, and vice versa, but nondocumenting comments render all embedded comments as nondocumenting as well, regardless of their delimiters.

-Bento also supports single-line comments, which start with ```//``` and end at the next end-of-line character.
+Canto also supports single-line comments, which start with ```//``` and end at the next end-of-line character.
 Single-line comments are nondocumenting.

 ##4.
 Constructions

 Both data and code blocks do the same thing -- specify output.
 A data block specifies output explictly.
-A code block contains Bento statements that logically describe the output.
+A code block contains Canto statements that logically describe the output.
 Such statements are called constructions.

 ###4.1 Basic Constructions